 You could use other tools to do your data analysis, with Google Cloud Datalab you can do things like run an experiment, run a query, look at the output, update your documentation, add links, and then run more experiments and share those results and collaborate with others as well.

 Google Cloud Datalab is more interactive and dynamic than just doing something like writing a SQL query.
-Collaborating with other data scientist with notebooks is simple and straightforward.
+Collaborating with other data scientists with notebooks is simple and straightforward.

 Let’s get Started